 For each count of discharging a firearm during a crime of violence, they face a potential mandatory consecutive sentences of 10 years in prison.

-The count of conspiracy to commit murder in aid of racketeering carries a maximum sentence of 10 years in prison, while the counts of causing death through use of a firearm each carry a maximum sentence of life in prison.
+Additionally, the count of conspiracy to commit murder in aid of racketeering carries a maximum sentence of 10 years in prison, while counts of causing death through use of a firearm each carry a maximum sentence of life in prison.

-Carpenito credited the Hudson County Prosecutor’s Office, under the direction of Prosecutor Esther Suarez, and the Jersey City Police Department, under the direction of Public Safety Director James Shea, as well as special agents of the FBI, under the direction of Special Agent in Charge George M. Crouch Jr. in Newark, with the investigation leading to the charges.
+Carpenito credited the Hudson County Prosecutor’s Office, the Jersey City Police Department, and special agents of the FBI with the investigation leading to the charges.